7enderhead/antiweb/documentation/source/antiweb.rst

                'sphinx.ext.graphviz',
                ]

-   * Download the Graphviz msi installer from here: http://www.graphviz.org/Download_windows.php After installing Graphviz you will find a Graphviz folder inside your Program folder, open it
+   * Download the Graphviz msi installer from here: http://www.graphviz.org/Download_windows.php

-    * Copy the content of its bin folder to Python34\\Scripts
+   * Add the bin folder inside the Graphviz directory to the PATH

 Preparing the .rst files